himadri111/saxs-docs-tutorial/docs/source/saxsrecon.rst

 A worked example
 -----------------------------------------------

 For clarity, we show this for a small 10 x 10 grid below.
 The Figure below shows the beam path after a few iterations (in which some voxels have been solved).
-The convention is to represent :math:`I(\chi)` componentss from unsolved voxel in blue, and from solved voxels in green.
+The convention is to represent :math:`I(\chi)` components from unsolved voxels in blue, and from solved voxels in green.
 At any given point in the reconstruction there will be a mixture of blue and green curves, starting all blue and with green number increasing as the reconstruction progresses.

 .. figure:: figures-saxsrecon/190124_small_IVD_top.png
   :width: 400